 Bail bond agents, agencies, and sureties approved to issue bail bonds in Minnesota district courts are listed on the Approved Bail Bond Agents List

 .
 The list is used to verify an agent's approval to issue bail bonds and to verify the agency and surety for whom the agent is authorized to issue bail bonds.

 How do I become a bail bond agent in Minnesota?

 Individuals must obtain approval from the State Court Administrator’s Office (SCAO) to issue bail bonds in Minnesota districts courts as a bail bond agent.
-Applicants must obtain a license from the Minnesota Department of Commerce, submit a New Bail Bond Agent Application, and a criminal background check from the Minnesota Bureau of Criminal Apprehension.
+Applicants must obtain a license from the Minnesota Department of Commerce, submit a New Bail Bond Agent Application through the new Bail Bond Program Database, and a criminal background check from the Minnesota Bureau of Criminal Apprehension.
 Applicants must also maintain a bonding agency affiliation and at least one surety appointment to be considered for approval.

 I am an approved bail bond agent.
 Why is my name not listed on the Approved List?

 Bail bond agent names may be removed for various reasons, including: